Base Configuration Options

 The duration threshold in ms after which queries are considered slow and are logged.
 Default 200, set to 0 to disable.

-your FROST instance is behind a reverse proxy that will abort the connection after a certain time, set this to the
+If your FROST instance is behind a reverse proxy that will abort the connection after a certain time, set this to the same duration.

 FULL